abdulrahmanazab/docker-training-neic/singularity_training/exercise_04_GPUBurn/README.md

 Build and run on Piz Daint
 --------------------------

-Build the container on Piz Daint compute node with fakeroot, as in the previous exercises and run by submitting a job asking for 1 node.
+Build the container on Piz Daint compute node with fakeroot, as in the previous exercises, the exec the gpu-burn executable by submitting a job asking for 1 node.

 You can monitoring GPU usage with nvidia-smi tool: